Compare Financial Tools

 1. Intuitive data entry

-RightCapital's guided workflow minimizes missed details that can throw off projections.
-Most advisors reach proficiency within four hours—compared to eMoney's estimated 15+ hours.
+RightCapital’s guided workflow minimizes missed details that can throw off projections.
+The typical advantage is time-to-adoption: teams get to usable outputs quickly.

 2. Visual presentation tools